 That’s why Multipure designs and manufactures our water filters with the integrity that comes from rigorous standards and formal third-party certifications.
 Multipure filters focus on the fine-detail technologies of carbon filters to deliver better-tasting and more healthful water.
-We offer a diverse selection of filter products that can filter out bacteria, eliminate water waste, remove odors, and ultimately improve taste.
+We offer a diverse selection of filter products that can filter out bacteria, eliminate water waste, remove odors, and ultimately improve the taste.
 And one of the keys to it all is standards.
 To be more specific: NSF water treatment device standards.

 Some consumers are surprised by the level of engineering that goes into water filtration, given the deceptive simplicity of water, but that engineering is necessary for the exceptional filtration performance we demand for our consumers.
 And to better serve our consumers, it is our goal to explain the essential technologies of water filtration, without the scientific jargon and acronyms that can cause confusion.